 If you are interested in helping other people by contributing to the galleries, please fill in the form below.
 We will then write back to you, to make sure you are a human being, and not a ‘bot’ sending an automated message (it seems to happen quite often!!), and ask you a few simple questions before

 Hormonal Methods of Contraception: Combined Oral Contraception – The Pill – COC Combined Patch – The Patch Combined Vaginal Hormonal Ring – VHR Progestogen Only Pill – The Mini Pill – POP Sub-dermal Implant – The Implant Depo-Provera – DMPA – Progestogen Injection

-Pictures of different methods of contraception in this Contraception Picture Gallery This page contains images of many different methods of contraception and many different photos for each.
-Information about the different methods of contraception found in these images can be found on other pages within the contraception/birth control section of this website.
-More is being […]
+This Gallery Contains Pictures of Different Methods of Contraception Contraception Picture Gallery Containing Birth Control Images This page contains images of many different methods of contraception and many different photos for each.
+Information about the different methods of contraception found in these images can be found on other pages within the contraception/birth control section of